alipzsh/knowledge-base/magic parameters.md

 # attention

+- fuzz on different status codes not just 200; don't skip 3XX, 4XX, 5XX, even on 404 (but the one that is created by the web app not the web server.)
 - query string parameters can be increased as long as the server handles the request => you can test more than one parameters in an HTTP request.
 - different structures require different methods of finding parameters: